g3bk47/CanteraCompilerPerformance/README.md

 - `O3` for `g++/clang++`
 - `O3 -fp-model precise` for the Intel compilers

-Since `fastmath` **without** `no-finite-math-only` can significantly improve the performance of `g++` for simple cases like the evaluation of reaction rates, it would be nice for Cantera to be compatible with this option, e.g. when users couple Cantera to other CFD codes, which means removing the internal use of NaNs.
+Since `fastmath` **without** `no-finite-math-only` can significantly improve the performance of `g++` for simple cases like the evaluation of reaction rates, it would be nice for Cantera to be compatible with this option, e.g. for users coupling Cantera to other CFD codes, which means the internal use of NaNs and Infs would have to be removed.